OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:50

-Then everyone deserted him and fled.
+At that moment, all his followers left him and fled.

 ---